 IPS has been transforming the career trajectories of doctoral and early career researchers for 18 years.
 One of Arts and Humanities Research Council’s (AHRC) longest-running international programmes, IPS offers an annual opportunity to researchers in the early stages of their careers to develop their own projects through access to the archives and expertise of internationally renowned cultural institutions.

 Over the years, IPS fellows have researched a wide variety of topics with an incredible range of disciplines and methodologies.
 One project funded through last year’s opportunity explored the use of fish skin in constructing garments and accessories amongst Arctic indigenous societies.
 Another examined the transatlantic exchange of epistemological visual cultures between the National Museum of American History and the Science Museum.

 2023 scheme: now open!

 The vibrant enthusiasm and stellar knowledge that applicants bring to the scheme is a continuous source of delight for both AHRC and our host institutions.
-We’re delighted to have recently launched the 2023 International Placement Scheme, which offers fellowships to eligible applicants at 5 highly prestigious cultural institutions across the US and Japan.
+We’re delighted to have recently launched the 2023 International Placement Scheme, which offers fellowships to eligible applicants at five highly prestigious cultural institutions across the US and Japan.

-Before the opportunity launched, I spoke to 2 IPS fellows from previous rounds.
+Before the opportunity launched, I spoke to two IPS fellows from previous rounds.
 Stephanie Moran finished her placement at the Smithsonian earlier this year, having spent several months in the Invertebrate Zoology Department at the Smithsonian’s National Museum of Natural History (NMNH).